wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 1.md

 ## System Design - Part 1
 <hr/>

-System Design is a process in which a develop
+System Design is an essential skill for every software engineer.
+The magnitude of involvement will differ from person to person based on their experience and seno
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MzMwMjYyMiwtNjMyNzg1Mzk1XX0=
+eyJoaXN0b3J5IjpbMTg0NTAyNzA2NiwtNjMyNzg1Mzk1XX0=
 -->